markrebec/inkjet/README.md

 Colors will override each other.

-    "Hello World".blue.yellow                     # Text will be yellow "Hello World".blue.magenta_bg.red.green_bg    # Text will be red on a green background
+    puts "Hello World".blue.yellow                     # Text will be yellow puts "Hello World".blue.magenta_bg.red.green_bg    # Text will be red on a green background

 ### Formatting